-Between May and September 1940, he participated in the military Transylvanian action (the liberation of Hungarians living in Transylvania and Romania) and was appointed as an ensign.
+Between May and September 1940, he participated in the military Transylvanian action which aimed to liberate Hungarians living in Transylvania now part of Romania, and was appointed as an ensign.
 My mother finished her diploma as a teacher specialising in Mathematics and Music.